PelionIoT/ref-wem-firmware/README.md

 * Resource ID: 1
 * Path: /26241/0/1

 The app label is a user-friendly name that can be read and written.
-The app label is displayed on the LCD with a prefix of ``Name: ``.
+The app label is displayed on the LCD with a prefix of ``Label: ``.

 The app label can be written in 3 ways:
 1. By setting `app-label` in the config section of ``mbed_app.json``.